Codeception/Codeception/docs/modules/FTP.md

 ### dontSeeFileFound

-Checks if file does not exists in path on the remote FTP/SFTP system
+Checks if file does not exist in path on the remote FTP/SFTP system

  * `param` $filename
  * `param string` $path